MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-cluster-azure-vms.md

 ## Prerequisites

 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 - Ensure the Azure identity you use to sign in has either the [Contributor](/azure/role-based-access-control/built-in-roles#contributor) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the current subscription.
-For an overview of Azure roles, see [What is Azure Role-Based Access Control (Azure RBAC)?](/azure/role-based-access-control/overview)
+For an overview of Azure roles, see [What is Azure role-based access control (Azure RBAC)?](/azure/role-based-access-control/overview)
 - Ensure you have the necessary Red Hat licenses.
 You need to have a Red Hat Account with Red Hat Subscription Management (RHSM) entitlement for JBoss EAP.
 This entitlement lets the Azure portal install the Red Hat tested and certified JBoss EAP version.
   > [!NOTE]
   > If you don't have an EAP entitlement, you can sign up for a free developer subscription through the [Red Hat Developer Subscription for Individuals](https://developers.redhat.com/register).
 Save aside the account details, which you use as the *RHSM username* and *RHSM password* in the next section.